10 Best French Translation Apps (Free & Paid Options)

 - Offline mode and advanced features require Premium

-Pricing: Free version available; Premium starts at about $6.49/month.
-See more on pricing.
+Pricing: Free version available.
+Premium starts at about $6.49/month.

 Yandex Translate, developed by Russia's largest tech company, offers a comprehensive translation experience.
 It supports 100+ languages including French, with offline mode, camera translation, and voice input.
-The app delivers a clean, responsive interface that rivals the major players.
+I particularly like the app's clean, responsive interface that doesn't clutter the screen.

 Pros